Grounding

 Touching a rock, walking in our grounding shoes on grass or sand, or working in your garden with much of your skin exposed to the soil are all forms of grounding.
 And yes, hugging a tree does ground you.

-When inside, taking a shower or sitting in a bubble bath or Epsom salt soother with the water left dripping from the faucet is grounding.
-This direct contact with the earth brings your body back to a natural state of homeostasis; this is a balance between your physical and chemical bodily makeup.
+When inside, taking a shower or sitting in a bubble bath with the water left dripping from the faucet is grounding.
+This direct contact with the earth brings your body back to a natural state of homeostasis, a balance between your physical and chemical systems.

-Studies show how grounding can benefit not only persistent conditions but also chronic illnesses.
-Some of the most significant findings include reduced inflammation, increased circulation, relief from insomnia, anxiety, and even improved cardiovascular health.
+Some of the most significant scientific findings include reduced inflammation, increased circulation, relief from insomnia, anxiety, and even improved cardiovascular health.

 Below is a closer look at some of these conditions and the results of scientific studies showing positive outcomes related to grounding.